Reveal-Energy-Services/orchid-python-api/README.md

+# README

 ## Introduction

 This project defines the implementation of the Python API for Orchid*.

 Specifically, the `orchid` package makes Orchid features available to Python applications and to the Python REPL.

-(*Orchid is a mark of Reveal Energy Services, Inc.)
+(* Orchid is a mark of Reveal Energy Services, Inc.)

 ### A Reading Suggestion